At this time of year, the days are getting shorter, and the world is getting a little greyer.

 Self-care is essential for your well-being, but it is especially important if you have experienced a loss.
 Diffusing or using essential oils for inhalation can be extremely comforting if you are grieving.
 Our sense of smell is directly linked to the olfactory bulb, the amygdala & other parts of our limbic brain which are considered to be “our emotional control centre.”
 This is why the inhalation of essential oils is helpful when dealing with feelings of sadness, anxiety & loss…

 (A simple way to use essential oils at this time would be to put a few drops on a tissue & then inhale the scent as needed.
 You can also dilute 2 drops essential oil in 1 TSP carrier oil, & use this blend to massage on your chest to ease stress & anxiety.
-Try:
+Essential oils to try:

 Neroli: the essential oil from the blossoms of the Bitter Orange tree.
 This sweet floral scent is both calming & uplifting.
 It is helpful for sadness, anxiety, depression & insomnia.